Leonperalta1004/Advancedbox/README.md

 satisfied with your song, just copy and paste the URL to save and share your song!

-BeepBox, and JummBox and EdoBox and advancedbox by extension, are passion projects and will always be free to use.
+BeepBox, and JummBox and EdoBox and AdvancedBox by extension, are passion projects and will always be free to use.
 If you find it valuable and have the means, please support the original creator, [John Nesky](http://www.johnnesky.com/), via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QZJTX9GRYEV9N&currency_code=USD)!
-EdoBox is developed by UnbihexiumFan.
+AdvancedBox is developed by Leonperalta1004.

 ## Compiling